Diastasis Recti (Abdominal Wall Separation) – Causes and Treatment

 Step 2: Place your palms on your stomach on the two sides of the belly button.
 Now, very gently lift your head, not as much as you would do for your crunches, but just a slight lift.

-Step 3: Move your fingers on the line of the belly button; you may feel that you are able to dig your fingers in what may appear as a gap in the belly.
+Step 3: Move your fingers on the line of the belly button; you may feel that you are able to dig your fingers into what may appear as a gap in the belly.

 Diastasis is commonly measured in terms of how many fingers deep the separation of the two muscles is felt.
-You can verify the same with your gynaecologist before arriving at a conclusion.
+You can verify this with your gynaecologist before reaching a conclusion.

 Other Complications Due to Diastasis Recti